 Kieran stood.
 “Enough of this gloomy talk; let’s keep moving.
 The sooner we warn Orean, the more time they’ll have to prepare for Unity’s arrival.”

-The walls of Orean grew larger as they approached, and eventually, even Leihlani had to crane her neck to look up at the battlements.
-Having seen the massive oanai coming down the hill, a line of officers was assembled at the gates to meet them, their red uniforms and caps making them look identical.
+The walls of Orean grew taller as they approached, and eventually, even Leihlani had to crane her neck to look up at the battlements.
+Having seen the massive oanai coming down the hill, a line of officers was already assembled at the gates to meet them, their uniforms and caps making them look identical.
 Only their leader stood apart, his uniform lined with gold accents.
 Kieran had the same one sitting in his closet.

 “Kieran, is that you?” he called.
 “And Íde, too!
 We weren’t expecting you back until winter!
 Where’s Maebhe?”

 Maebhe waved from her perch on Leihlani’s shoulder.
 “Hello, Captain Song!”

 The orinian captain looked up, eyes widening.
 “Maebhe!
 Who, ah…who do you have with you?”

 “This is Leihlani and Drys,” Kieran said.
 “New friends of ours.
 Song, we need to see the King immediately.
 It’s important.”

 “You know these people?”
 Leihlani asked Kieran, bending and examining Captain Song with open curiosity.
 Maebhe took the opportunity to jump down.

 “Yes, we work together,” Kieran said.

 Leihlani nodded.
 “Kieran is correct.
 We need to see your King Whelan immediately.”